noeldolores/crypto_tracker/README.md

 <li>Uses <a href="https://lunarcrush.com/dashboard">LunarCrush</a> to query cryptocurrency information, outputting results to the command line or Flask app.</li>
 <li>Ability to pass a either a single currency or a list of currencies as an argument for the command line output feature.</li>
 <li>Scrapes <a href="https://coinmarketcap.com/">CoinMarketCap</a> when necessary to allow searching by crypto's name or symbol/shorthand.</li>
-<li>The */favorites page reads a list of currencies from your local favorites.txt file to create a dashboard for viewing your choices with ease.</li>
+<li>The */favorites page reads a list of currencies from your local favorites.txt file to create a dashboard for viewing your choices with ease.
+This file is created automatically in the project root.</li>
+<li>You can now add and remove cryptocurrencies from your favorites file from within the Flask interface.</li>
 <li>Uses CoinGecko as a backup database for coins not on LunarCrush.</li>
 <li>Implemented threading to speed up API query speeds for Flask and CLI.</li>
 </ol><br/>